Aquatic Ecology Laboratory Research

 In the fall of 1997 the Aquatic Ecology Laboratory began a project assessing water quality in each of the City of Wilmington’s watersheds.
 Environmental Reports are published annually, several of which are available online (2006-2007, 2008, 2009, 2010,

-In late 2007, the City of Wilmington finished construction of a dual-purpose recreation area and stormwater treatment wetland at 3500 Bethel Rd.
+JEL Wade Wetland Project- In late 2007, the City of Wilmington finished construction of a dual-purpose recreation area and stormwater treatment wetland at 3500 Bethel Rd.
 The park was inaugurated as the James E.L.
 Wade Park in January 2009 and serves as a popular destination for visitors and wildlife.
 This 12 acre stormwater wetland is designed to reduce a variety of pollutants from the inflowing water entering from the western boundary.
 At the eastern edge of the wetland, treated water is discharged and eventually flows into Hewlett’s Creek.
 The Aquatic Ecology Laboratory was contracted by the city to determine the efficacy of the wetland at removing pollutants including heavy metals, hydrocarbons, fecal bacteria, suspended sediments and nutrients (2010 Report).
-Additionally, the lab will be measuring physical and chemical parameters such as flow rates, dissolved oxygen levels and chlorophyll a concentrations.
+The data demonstrated that this wetland was highly effective in reducing pollutant loads of fecal bacteria, ammknium, nitrate, phosphorus, suspended solids and even selected metals.
 With increasing urbanization occurring in southeastern North Carolina, such wetlands may be an important method to mitigate disturbances to our coastal areas.
 For more information please visit the City of Wilmington's James E.L.
 Wade Park information page .

-The UNCW Aquatic Ecology Laboratory began a project in the fall of 2008 monitoring the water quality of Motts and Barnards creeks in New Hanover County, NC.
+Motts and Barnards Creeks- The UNCW Aquatic Ecology Laboratory performed a project from fall 2008 through 2011 monitoring the water quality of Motts and Barnards creeks in New Hanover County, NC.
 Both creeks drain into the Cape Fear River Estuary.
 This project was funded by the Newland Real Estate Group, LLC which is spearheading a new "green" multi-use development flanked by these creeks called River Lights.

 Aquatic Ecology of the New River Estuary